Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Results and Discussion

 The primary cause of this behavior is our reliance solely on the knowledge possessed by GPT-4, and the inherent performance limitations of GPT-4 itself may influence these results.
 Generally, it is challenging to comprehensively confirm what LLMs know or do not know.
 Although benchmark tests or equivalent performance measurements, as described in the development reports of each LLM, can confirm their knowledge to some extent, it is practically difficult to exhaustively grasp all of their knowledge~\citep{Kaddour2023,Pezeshkpour2023}.

-Moreover, although we have adopted several prompt techniques to reduce hallucinations as much as possible in our method, we cannot predict when and how hallucinations might occur during practical applications.
+Moreover, although we have adopted several prompt techniques to reduce hallucinations as much as possible with our method, we cannot predict when and how hallucinations might occur during practical applications.
 Therefore, it is necessary to recognize this point and exercise caution during deployment.
-Specifically, examining the impact of prompting patterns reveals that while incorporating SCD results through SCP tends to overall improve outcomes compared with not including them, at a granular level such as each causal relationship between a pair of variables, SCP might inadvertently guide LLMs' judgment in the wrong direction.
+Specifically, examining the impact of prompting patterns reveals that, while incorporating SCD results through the SCP tends toimprove outcomes overall compared with not including them, at a granular level such as each causal relationship between a pair of variables, SCP might inadvertently guide LLMs' judgment in the wrong direction.

 Recognizing these issues, mechanically applying our method without considering potential countermeasures raises concerns, especially when reliable decisions are expected in critical domains such as healthcare.
-Therefore, in this section, we also propose a simulation method to verify these issues and conduct experiments to discuss the two types of risks mentioned above.
+Therefore, in this section, we also propose a simulation method to verify these issues and conduct experiments to discuss the two types of risk mentioned above.

 In particular, on the basis of the discussion of causality in the realm of health-screening as a use case, we demonstrate that certain patterns exist where even for GPT-4, it is obvious that causal relationships cannot exist, and that false positives do not occur even if GPT-4 undergoes SCP with the wrong causal relationships suggested by SCD.
 In addition, we identify patterns that are considered ground truth from domain knowledge but are not necessarily obvious to GPT-4, resulting in a risk of false negatives through SCP.
 Furthermore, the potential improvement of the prompt methodology for stabilizing the GPT-4 confidence probability measurement is also discussed.
 Finally, we discuss realistic strategies to overcome these problems when applying our proposed method.